 This mackerel stew is with a bang….
 If you have not been using uziza to cook, you don’t know what you are missing.
 I recently started to add uziza leaves to some of the dishes I cook and it has lifted every dish I used it in.
-I made this tomato mackerel stew recently and yes I have to share it with you my fellow foodie.
-It is very easy to make and it is one of those stew you can make after a long day when you are not hoping to spend ages in the kitchen.
+I made this tomato mackerel stew recently and yes I have to share it with you, my fellow foodie.
+It is very easy to make and it is one of those easy tomato stew you can make after a long day when you are not hoping to spend ages in the kitchen.

 800g Tinned Chopped tomatoes (substitute with fresh tomatoes, remove seeds and cut into chunks)